lzim/mtl/blue/session08/s08_learner/mtl_session08_see.md

     **_MTL_ 2.0.
 For _MTL_ 1.7, click [here](https://github.com/lzim/mtl/blob/master/release_1.7/mtl_session08_see.md)**

 9. Run and then Save (without resetting).
-The Sim UI will automatically name your experiment.
+The Sim UI will automatically name your experiment based on your experiment settings.
+If you did not adjust experiment settings, the SIM UI will name your experiment "bc" for base case.
 Review the name and Save.
-If you have a question about the abbreviations, click the "i" information next to the name.
+If you have a question about the abbreviations, click the "i" information next to the name for more information.

     [![sim ui save experiments screen cast](https://raw.githubusercontent.com/lzim/teampsd/master/resources/gifs/mtl_2.0/sim_ui_save_exp.gif)](#.)